sunosuporno/Yieldhive_repositories/README.md

 # Yieldhive_repositories
-### The following are the repositories for Yieldhive project - built at Superhack 2024 (to be updated)
+### The following are the repositories for Yieldhive project - built at Superhack 2024

 * FE - https://github.com/SankhaChak/yieldhive
 * BE(for Pyth) - https://github.com/sunosuporno/Yieldhive-pyth-backend